 Make goals and project statuses open to all so nothing comes as a surprise or shock to the team.

-Your team has been hand-crafted (potentially by you) because of their skills and experience, so you should be able to show confidence in them at all times, but if that confidence wanes, act quickly to resolve.
+Your team has been hand-crafted (potentially by you) because of their skills and experience.
+So you should be able to show confidence in them at all times.
+But, if that confidence wanes, act quickly to resolve any issues.

 Managers who give responsibility and ownership provide their teams with a key psychological motivator; autonomy.